Nabeel20/Badr/README.md

 ### update(function(o) return o end)

-Provides a way to change container properties.
-Can be used for animation and reactivity purposes.<br>
-You must return the argument.
+This function allows for the modification of container properties.
+You _must_ return argument to apply your updates.

 ```lua
 container():update(function(o)